Dive Trincomalee (www.DiveSriLanka.com)

 Welcome to the ancient port city of Trincomalee!
 Lot of history here and what a beautiful place both for sight seeing and diving.

-It is said that the sea around Trincomalee is littered with ship wrecks as well as remains of Japanese Zero fighters which bombed the living daylights out of the massive fuel silos near the harbor.
+It is said that the sea around Trincomalee is littered with ship wrecks as well as remains of Japanese Zero fighters which bombed the living daylights out of the massive fuel silos near the harbor and also of the British Hurricanes that attempted to defend the town that day during World War II

 Site Name